 He said Catholic Charities will restock the trailer of necessary items and have it “ready to go” if another disaster should occur.

-Tabacco noted that Guyon Rescue’s forklift will also now be housed at Mount Loretto.
+Tabacco noted that Guyon Rescue’s forklift will also now be housed at Mount Loretto explaining all the ways to win.